jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

   - Working software over comprehensive documentation
   - Customer collaboration over contract negotiation
   - Responding to change over following a plan
-- Agile values the left side of the manifesto more than the right.
-Prioritizing the right-side means straying from the core principles the manifesto was built on.
 - Agility means adapting to change, not following a fixed plan.
 Decisions must be based on context and feedback, not rigid rules or one-size-fits-all methods.
 - No one can tell you exactly what to do, but the key is handling uncertainty by gathering feedback